RichardOtter/RichardOtter.github.io/index.md

 Title: Home - My Bare Minimum Site
 ---

-Last Updated: 2024-10-04
+Last Updated: 2024-10-05

 This site and its contents are a work in progress.

 ## Topics

+Many of these topics concern the RootsMagic Genealogy Project Management software.
+See the company's [Homepage](https://RootsMagic.com/RootsMagic).

 Some of these links (e.g. Genealogy standard forms, RootsMagic database design docs and notes) point to GitHub.com source files.

-[Here](https://zapier.com/blog/how-to-download-from-github/) is a nice explanation on how to download a single file or a collection of files from Github without knowledge of Git.
+[Here](https://zapier.com/blog/how-to-download-from-github/) is a nice description for how to download a single file or a collection of files from Github without any knowledge of Git.

 ### [RootsMagic Tips and Tricks](tips/RootsMagic_Tips_and_Tricks.html)